-It denotes that the builtin Administrators group and the SYSTEM account have full control (“SERVICE_ALL_ACCESS”) over the service.
+It denotes that the “Administrators” group and the SYSTEM account have full control (“SERVICE_ALL_ACCESS”) over the service.
 Authenticated Users have the right to query or start the service only.

 Launch Services MMC and see if you can configure the Windows Update service now.

-Alternately, if the Windows Update service security descriptors are corrupt or incorrect, the Windows Update Troubleshooter tool would offer to repair the problem automatically.
+Note: if the Windows Update service security descriptors are corrupt or incorrect, the Windows Update Troubleshooter tool will offer to repair the problem automatically.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Share it to your favorite blog + Facebook, Reddit